kirakirakira/personal-goals/README.md

 Personal Goals
 ==============

 Personal goals made open source.
+(Forked from Una's personal goals starter: http://una.github.io/personal-goals-guide)

 Why?
-Spending the time to get shit done.
-I'm open sourcing these goals for accessibility across computers I use, transparency, accountability, and versioning.
+I realized what I have been doing and want to do is all over the place.
+I need to focuse more in order to learn more efficiently and effectively.

 # Overarching Goals
 1. Learn front-end development